partho5/CryptoXPoster/README.md

 docker-compose ps
 ```

-**Note:** The Docker setup runs the Python application directly without PM2 for simplicity and reliability.
+**Note:** The Docker setup runs the Python application directly with a clean, minimal configuration that works reliably in production.

 ## Error Handling